FranckyC/sp-webparts/samples/react-search-refiners/functions/README.md

 We recommend to use Visual Studio Code to work with this solution.

-- In VSCode, download the ["Azure Function" extension](ms-azuretools.vscode-azurefunctions)
+- In VSCode, download the [Azure Function](https://code.visualstudio.com/tutorials/functions-extension/getting-started) extension
 - Sign-in to to Azure account into the extension
 - In a Node.js console, build the application using the command `npm run build` (minified version)
 - Use the **"Deploy to Function App"** feature (in the extension top bar) using the *'dist'* folder.
 Make sure you've run the `npm run build` cmd before.